neilsteven1997/cybersecurity/passwords-a-cracking-christmas-tryhackme-advent-of-cyber-day-9-2025-12-11.md

 6. Password Recovery
 When the guessed hash matches the target hash, the cracking software stops and displays the plaintext password, completing the exploitation process and granting the attacker access to the protected data.

+>[!Note]
+>## You did it!
+Wareville is one step safer.
+>The townsfolk are counting on you to keep Christmas secure.
+>Head back to Wareville to continue your mission!